 In 2000, the brothers of Kappa Phi Lambda Chapter, Alpha Phi Alpha Fraternity, Inc. began to consider forming a 501(c)(3) tax-exempt foundation in Howard County, Columbia, Maryland to facilitate fundraising for its educational programs.

-In consultation with the with the leadership of Alpha chapters in Baltimore and Montgomery County, Brothers Cecil Christian, Dennis Kemp, Jon Offley, and Freeman Sands explored the steps necessary for establishing such a foundation in Howard County.
+In consultation with the leadership of Alpha chapters in Baltimore and Montgomery County, Brothers Cecil Christian, Dennis Kemp, Jon E. Offley, and Freeman Sands explored the steps necessary for establishing such a foundation in Howard County.
 On March 10, 2001, Kappa Phi Lambda Chapter (KPL) approved the establishment of the Alpha Foundation of Howard County, Inc. (AFHC) as a separate legal entity with its own by-laws and officers.
 KPL’s rules stipulate that the chapter president and the director of educational activities automatically become members of the foundation’s board of directors.

 AFHC’s Articles of Incorporation were signed on May 17, 2001 and approved by the State of Maryland Department of Treasury on August 3, 2001.
-August 13, 2001 marked the first AFHC Board elections with the selection of Board Chair, Cecil Christian; Vice Chairman, David Barrett; Secretary Salvador Waller; Treasurer, Freeman Sands and Jon Offley was appointed AFHC Counsel.
+August 13, 2001 marked the first AFHC Board elections with the selection of Board Chair, Cecil Christian; Vice Chairman, David Barrett; Secretary, Salvador Waller; Treasurer, Freeman Sands and Jon E. Offley was appointed AFHC Legal Counsel.
 All KPL members in good financial standing automatically became AFHC members.

 AFHC’s chief fundraising initiatives are its annual golf tournament and Dr. Martin Luther King, Jr. Memorial Breakfast; additional support comes from grants, corporate partnerships and individual donors.
 AFHC has also established an endowment, with the Community Foundation of Howard County.
-The goal is to build a corpus of a $500,000 to generate annual income of at least $25,000 for educational programs.
+The goal is to build a corpus of $500,000 to generate annual income of at least $25,000 for educational programs.